Edwin Sifuna

 Edwin Watenya Sifuna (born 22 May 1982) is a Kenyan politician and the current Senator of Nairobi County after being elected in the 2022 Kenyan general election.
-He is the Secretary-General of ODM Party and the deputy minority whip in the Senate of Kenya.
+He is the Secretary-General of the ODM Party and the deputy minority whip in the Senate of Kenya.

-Education
+Early life and education

-Sifuna started his formal education at Kakamega Township Primary School and later on joined Musingu High School where he sat for his KCSE exams.
-Thereafter, he pursued a Bachelor of Law from the University of Nairobi, graduating in 2006.
+Sifuna started his formal education at Kakamega Township Primary School and later on joined Musingu High School where he sat his KCSE exams.
+Thereafter, he pursued a Bachelor of Laws degree from the University of Nairobi, graduating in 2006.
 After receiving his Post Graduate Diploma from the Kenya School of Law in 2007, Sifuna did his pupilage at Kairu & McCourt Advocates in Nairobi and was thereafter admitted to the Roll of Advocates in 2008.

 Political career

-The name Sifuna is not new to Kenyan politics.
-His uncle Lawrence Sifuna was a former member of Parliament for Buluma and was among the Seven Bearded Sisters.

-In 2013 Sifuna became a member of CORD as a Technical/Advisory Committee Member for three years before joining the NASA in the same capacity.
+In 2013, Sifuna became a member of CORD as a Technical/Advisory Committee Member for three years before joining NASA in the same capacity.
 In the 2017 Kenyan general election, Edwin Sifuna expressed his interest to vie for the Kanduyi Constituency Member of Parliament seat on an ODM Party ticket.
 He was however not successful during the primaries in April where he lost to John Makali.

 With only about two months to the general elections in August, ODM fronted Sifuna as their preferred candidate to contest the Nairobi senatorial seat then held by Mike Sonko.
 He polled 674,056 votes (42,51%) against winner Johnson Sakaja who got 811,826 votes (51,20%).

 In February 2018, Sifuna was picked as the Secretary-General of ODM party to replace Ababu Namwamba.
-In 2019 he was elected to serve as the Vice-chair of the Centre for Multiparty Democracy (CMD).
+In 2019, he was elected to serve as the Vice-chair of the Centre for Multiparty Democracy (CMD).